waikato-ufdl/wai-lazypip/DESCRIPTION.rst

-Allows installation of additional packages at runtime (when inside a virtual environment).
+Allows installation of additional packages at runtime (from within virtual environments).
+Uses `pip` underneath the hood for installing the packages.

+See project page for more details and examples.